busch-l/Home-SOC-Lab/LAB_JOURNAL.md

 ---
 **End of Phase 1.** The lab environment is now fully provisioned and networked.
 The next phase will be the sequential power-on and initial configuration of each component.

+---

+## Phase 2: System Initialization and Core Service Configuration

+### **Date: 8/21/2025**

+**Objective:** To perform the initial power-on and configuration of the core lab infrastructure, including the pfSense firewall, the Kali attacker VM, and the Wazuh SIEM.
+The goal is to establish a secure, baseline network with internet access and initial security monitoring capabilities.

+### **2.1 - pfSense Firewall Installation and Configuration**

+**Description:**
+Following a video guide from ZacsTech, I initiated the installation of pfSense from the `.iso` media.
+The initial installation process was straightforward, however, I encountered a common virtualization pitfall: a boot loop.
+The system was repeatedly booting into the installer instead of the newly installed OS.

+**Troubleshooting and Resolution:**
+After reviewing the guide, I identified the cause: the virtual `.iso` media had not been ejected from the VM's virtual optical drive.
+After powering down the VM and removing the disk from the settings, pfSense booted correctly from its virtual hard disk.

+**Configuration:**
+1.  **Console Configuration:** Using the post-boot console menu, I assigned the network interfaces: the NAT adapter was set as **WAN**, and the `lab-net` adapter was set as **LAN**.
+2.  **Web GUI Setup:** I then powered on the Kali Linux VM, which successfully received a DHCP lease from pfSense.
+Using Kali's Firefox browser, I navigated to the pfSense gateway (`https://192.168.1.1`) to complete the web-based setup wizard.
+3.  **Hardening:** During the setup wizard, the default `admin` password was changed to a strong, unique password.

+**Validation:**
+Internet connectivity for the entire lab network was successfully established.
+This was verified by using the pfSense diagnostics tool to ping an external host (`google.com`), which returned successful replies.

+---

+### **2.2 - Kali Linux Initial Hardening**

+**Description:**
+As a primary security measure, the default credentials for the Kali Linux VM were changed.

+**Process:**
+After logging in with the default `kali`/`kali` credentials, I used the `passwd` command in the terminal to set a new, strong password for the `kali` user account.
+This mitigates the risk of trivial unauthorized access.

+---

+### **2.3 - Wazuh Server Activation and Agent Deployment**

+**Description:**
+With the network operational, the Wazuh SIEM server was powered on.
+It correctly acquired an IP address from the pfSense DHCP server.

+**Process:**
+1.  **Accessing the Dashboard:** From the Kali VM's browser, I navigated to the Wazuh server's assigned IP address and logged into the web dashboard using the default credentials.
+2.  **First Agent Deployment:** I initiated the "Deploy a new agent" process.
+Following the prompts, I selected the correct package type for Kali Linux (**DEB amd64**) and configured the agent to report back to the Wazuh server's IP.
+3.  **Installation:** The generated installation command was copied and executed with `sudo` privileges in the Kali terminal.

+**Validation:**
+The agent installation was successful.
+The Kali VM appeared in the Wazuh dashboard with an "Active" status, confirming that the agent is successfully communicating with the server and forwarding security data.

+---

+### **2.4 - Lab State Snapshot and Next Steps**

+**Description:**
+The core infrastructure of the lab is now configured, hardened, and operational.
+A stable baseline has been achieved.
+To preserve this functional state, I have taken a snapshot of the pfSense, Kali, and Wazuh VMs.
+The Metasploitable2 VM remains in its original, powered-off state, ready for the next phase.

+**Next Objective:**
+The immediate next step is to power on the Metasploitable2 VM and deploy a Wazuh agent on it.
+This will complete the instrumentation of the lab, allowing for offensive exercises to be launched from Kali and detected by Wazuh.